skip to Main Content

 Key Requirements for Import/Export License in Nigeria

-To legally operate an import or export business in Nigeria, the following requirements must be met:
+To legally operate an import or export business in Nigeria, several requirements must be met in a proper sequence.
+First and foremost, each step is essential for compliance and smooth business operations.

 1. Business Registration with CAC

-The first requirement is registering your business with the Corporate Affairs Commission.
+To begin with, the first requirement is registering your business with the Corporate Affairs Commission (CAC).

 You must: